Financial independence is the state of being free to live your life the way you want, without having to worry about money.

 You need to invest

 If you are to maintain and increase your wealth you need to have your money generate money for you.
-This is a basic requirement to early retirement.
+This is a basic requirement for early retirement.

 The middle class works for money, whereas the rich have their money work for them.